cfenollosa/aekii/README.md

-*Note: my modded and in working condition AEKII is for sale.
-If you're interested and want to buy the Apple Extended Keyboard II, [please email me](mailto:carlos.fenollosa@gmail.com).
-I will take this note down when I sell it, so if you can read this, it means the keyboard is still available.*

 # Tuning an Apple Extended Keyboard II

 As a person who spends at least eight hours, five days a week in